 said to have encouraged her by saying "Remember the Lord."

 In the Gospels, Peter is often shown to have a number of negative traits such as being: stubborn,

 impulsive, rash, changeful, blunt, and brash.
 But, on the positive side, he was also bold,

 energetic, full of faith, and zealously devoted to Christ.
 A number of times, he would display a

 positive trait, and then almost immediately afterwards display a negative trait

 compare: Mt 16:16-17 to Mt 16:21-23).
 However, after Pentecost, we rarely see the negative traits

 displayed anymore as he became a courageous, steadfast, unchanging, fearless leader.

-The Jerusalem Council declared that Peter was an "unlearned and ignorant" man (Acts 4:13).
+The Sanhedrin declared that Peter was an "unlearned and ignorant" man (Acts 4:13).

 However, this simply meant that he had no formal training as a rabbi in the study of the law.